d-lowl/mood-metrics-expo/README.md

 Now you can run the app in iOS or Android simulator (if installed) or publish it to Expo.

 # Configuration
-Expo does not env variables configuration (as far as I am aware), hence the Graphcool backend URI is hardcoded in src/Store.js.
+Expo does not support env variables configuration (as far as I am aware), hence the Graphcool backend URI is hardcoded in src/Store.js.
 Change it appropriately.

 The backend schema and deployment instructions can be found at <https://github.com/d-lowl/mood-metrics-graphcool>